woohoolabs/yin/README.md

 resource identifier objects as relationships.
 That's why resource transformers are responsible to convert a domain object into a JSON API resource or resource identifier.

-Although you are encouraged to create one transformer for each resource types, there is possibility to define "composite" resource transformers too following the Composite design pattern if you need more sophistication.
+Although you are encouraged to create one transformer for each resource type, there is possibility to define "composite" resource transformers too following the Composite design pattern if you need more sophistication.

 Resource transformers must implement the `ResourceTransformerInterface`, but to facilitate this job, you can extend